| Our Vision:

 Moreover, these efforts are designed to serve as a recruiting and retention tool.

-conduct an internal review and assessment of the department’s policies and procedures, and make adjustments wherever
+internal review and assessment of the department’s policies and procedures, and make adjustments wherever

 necessary to meet a body of internationally accepted standards.